Trump hotel is pricier and emptier than peers

 One of Trump's harshest critics said more disclosure is needed.

-"Trump gave his word that he'd donate profits from foreign governments to the Treasury, but his word is garbage when he's defying requests for records showing he donated them," said Walter Shaub, former director of the Office of Government Ethics and a CNN contributor and.
+"Trump gave his word that he'd donate profits from foreign governments to the Treasury, but his word is garbage when he's defying requests for records showing he donated them," said Walter Shaub, former director of the Office of Government Ethics and a CNN contributor.
 "It smacks of a con job by the most conflicted President in modern history."